-Tour dates: 8 - 19 February 2019 (12 days)
+Tour dates: 29 January - 9 February 2021 (12 days)

-Minimum 4 guests.
-Maximum 9 guests.
+Minimum 5 guests.
+Maximum 8 guests.
 This tour is suitable for photographers of all levels.

 Pace: Easy to moderate.

+This is a tour that celebrates travel photography and immersive, intimate experiences, as you discover all the colour, brilliance and culture that India has to offer.
 You'll enjoy a bespoke itinerary designed by award-winning travel photographers, Seng Mah and Mick Porter, and benefit from their experienced photographic guidance and teaching.

 This is a journey that will sustain your desire for unique travel experiences as well as your appetite for colourful, memorable and exclusive photographic opportunities!